 Example: You file for divorce and request sole custody of your two children.
 Your spouse is on board with getting divorced, but wants to share joint custody of the kids.
 Since you cannot agree on the terms of your divorce, it will be classified as contested.
 You’ll be required to find a compromise or let a court step in and decide for you.

 Example: You and your spouse decide to get divorced.
 You agree about the terms before you file the petition with a Los Angeles court.
 Three months into the waiting period, your spouse decides that the property division agreement you drafted isn’t fair.
 Now they’re demanding the house in the divorce.
 Your once uncontested divorce has shifted to a contested divorce.

 Navigating a divorce can be difficult, especially if it contested.
 It’s always best to work with an experienced divorce attorney.
-Don’t hesitate to call us for a free consultation today.
+Don’t hesitate to call us for a free case evaluation today.